 Expansion

-As a result of a comprehensive strategic planning process and facilities review in 2022, Mount Tamalpais School is moving forward with a modest expansion of current enrollment and physical spaces on campus.
+As a result of a comprehensive strategic planning process, facilities review, and capital campaign feasibility study in 2022, Mount Tamalpais School has moved forward with an expansion of current enrollment and physical spaces on campus.

-Our overall student enrollment increase is going to allow us to “right-size” our lower school classes with two groups of approximately 14 students that allow for outstanding learning and social dynamics.
-These class sizes make it possible for us to realize our strategic goals while also setting the school up for long-term financial sustainability.
+Our overall student enrollment increase allows us to “right-size” our lower school classes with two groups of approximately 14 students, fostering outstanding learning and flexibility in supporting social and emotional growth.
+These ideal class sizes make it possible for us to realize our strategic goals while also setting the school up for long-term financial sustainability.

 As enrollment grows, we are updating our facilities to reflect the needs of our school program.
-Today, many of our spaces are being used for multiple different purposes, and our spaces are utilized nearly 100% of every day.
+Today, many of our spaces are used for multiple purposes, and every available space is utilized nearly 100% of the day.
 This means our schedule is driving the program, rather than our program driving the schedule.
 Our robust, departmentalized program - a hallmark of MTS - needs more classroom spaces that are optimized for the subjects and the students they teach.

 Expansion FAQ's